GeekerHWH/mirrorSpeedTest/README.md

 - [x] simplized code in main.go for readability
 - [x] support choose all in multi choice mode
 - [x] write a chinese README.md
+- [x] check whether the host OS is Debian
 - [ ] support English Comments
 - [ ] support English version
-- [ ] check whether the host OS is Debian
-- [ ] support more mirrors
+- [ ] support more mirrors(5 China Mirrors supported now)
 - [ ] support multi-threads testing in parallel
 - [ ] support geo-based mirrors testing to present perfect suggestion
 - [ ] support delay testing
 - [ ] support integrated apt sourcelist file editting(default choose the fastest)
+- [ ] containerize the app so that skip install go runtime
 - [ ] beyond my imagination...

 # How to use it?
+## to test mirrors' speeds:
 1. make sure your computer has the Go runtime installed
 ```bash
 go env